classgraph/classgraph/README.md

 * [See the wiki for documentation and usage information.](https://github.com/lukehutch/fast-classpath-scanner/wiki)
 * [See the JavaDoc for full API documentation.](https://javadoc.io/doc/io.github.lukehutch/fast-classpath-scanner/)

-## Classpath / module path specification mechanisms handled by FastClasspathScanner
+## Classpath specification mechanisms handled by FastClasspathScanner

-FastClasspathScanner
+FastClasspathScanner handles the following classpath and module path specification mechanisms:

 * The **JDK 9+ module path (Project Jigsaw)**.
 FastClasspathScanner uses [this mechanism](https://stackoverflow.com/questions/41932635/scanning-classpath-modulepath-in-runtime-in-java-9/45612376#45612376) to scan all visible modules, however it is entirely implemented with reflection, so that FastClasspathScanner can be compiled with JDK 7 for backwards compatibility.
 * The **standard (now legacy) Java `URLClassLoader`** and subclasses.